dianaprince/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 reviewers:
 - eparis
 - pmorie
-title: Configuring Redis using a ConfigMap
+title: Configure Redis using a ConfigMap
 content_type: tutorial
 weight: 30
 ---

 <!-- overview -->

-This guide explains how to configure Redis using a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.
+This guide explains how to configure a Redis cache using data stored in a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.